-John let out a sorrowful sigh as his gaze fell downward to the table once again.
+John let out a sorrowful sigh as his gaze fell upon the table once again.

 The Butcher of Flintwood.
 That was the name Bill had been given by the media all those years ago.

-And now, after so many years, the terror of Flintwood has returned.
+And now, after so many years, the terror of Flintwood had returned.

 This story was submitted to Creepypasta.com by a fellow reader.
 To submit your own creepypasta tale for consideration and publication to this site, visit our submissions page today.